wavemaker/docs/learn/react-native/scheme-linking.md

 ---
-title: "Scheme Linking"
+title: "Deep Linking"
-id: "scheme-linking"
+id: "deep-linking"
-sidebar_label: "Scheme Linking"
+sidebar_label: "Deep Linking"
 ---
 ---

 import SchemeLinking from '/learn/assets/scheme-linking-application-id.png';
 import PageParams from '/learn/assets/create-page-params.png';

+## Deep Linking

+**Deep linking** in the context of mobile apps refers to using a uniform resource identifier (URI) that links to a specific location within a mobile app rather than simply launching the app.
+This can be used to link to specific content or pages within the app, improving user experience by taking users directly to the content they're interested in.
+The following are some ways in which deep linking can be implemented in your WaveMaker app:

+* Scheme Linking
+* Asset Linking(Android)
+* Universal Linking(iOS)

-## Scheme linking
+### Scheme Linking

-**Scheme linking** in mobile applications entails employing **custom URL schemes** to enable interaction among apps and direct users to distinct content or functionalities within an app.
+**Scheme Linking** in mobile applications entails employing **custom URL schemes** to enable interaction among apps and direct users to distinct content or functionalities within an app.
 By defining a **unique URL scheme**, an app can be tailored to respond to particular URLs, facilitating its launch and the execution of specific actions when such URLs are accessed.
 This approach enables apps to communicate by exchanging data through these URLs and also allows external entities,